Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Irritable bowel syndrome (IBS), which causes pain, cramping and changes in bowel movements, is a condition that differs from person to person.
 A doctor may recommend avoiding foods and beverages that stimulate the intestines like caffeine, as well as avoiding large meals and increasing your fiber intake.

-Learn more about nutrition services at Baylor Plano.
+Learn more about nutrition services at Baylor Scott & White - Plano.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |